WandaVision spin-off from Marvel reportedly focuses on its best character

 Marvel is reportedly developing a spin-off show of WandaVision, based on Kathryn Hahn's villain Agatha Harkness.
 Like the main series, it'll come to Disney Plus if it goes ahead.

-A Variety report says the new series, which is just in development right now and not confirmed to be going ahead yet, is a "dark comedy".
+A Variety report says the new series, which sounds like it's in the very early stages, is a "dark comedy".
 The report confirms Hahn would return to the role – but just as importantly, WandaVision overseer Jac Schaeffer will write and produce the show.
 Marvel didn't comment on the report.

 Wanda Maximoff's own story will resume in March's Doctor Strange in the Multiverse of Madness, from director Sam Raimi.
 The other loose thread from that show is whatever happened to the White Vision – he disappeared after tapping into the original Vision's memories.